lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # IANA Considerations

-IANA is requested to register the id-mod-pkix1-PQ-algorithms OID for the ASN.1 module identifier found in {{asn1}} in the "SMI Security for PKIX Module Identifier" registry.
+For the ASN.1 module in {asn1}, IANA is requested to assign an object identifier (OID) for the module identifier (TBD1) with a Description of "id-mod-x509-ml-dsa-2024".
+The OID for the module should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

 # Security Considerations

 The Security Considerations section of {{RFC5280}} applies to this